 Being vegan is not all about clean eating, but also ensuring that the appliances we use every day are thoroughly cleaned.
 This is because there is a high chance that they may attract pests, which may contaminate our foods and bring diseases, it will bring serious effects on mothers and children.
 The odor from your machines can also highly affect the state and taste of your foods.

-In today’s post, we are going to talk about simple cleaning hacks for your simple kitchen appliances you had no idea existed.
+In today’s post, we are going to talk about simple cleaning hacks for the simple kitchen appliances you had no idea existed.

 Stainless steel appliances